top of page

 https://www.abc.net.au/news/2025-02-25/federal-police-refusing-to-comment-on-senior-officer-departure/104975000?utm_source=abc_news_app&utm_medium=content_shared&utm_campaign=abc_news_app&utm_content=other

-COPS GONE WILD: NSW POLICE OFFICERS CONSISTENTLY COMMIT BRUTALITY WITH IMPUNITY - 2025 NSW
+COPS GONE WILD: NSW POLICE OFFICERS CONSISTENTLY COMMIT BRUTALITY WITH IMPUNITY - 2025 NEW SOUTH WALES

 These two incidents involve excessively violent use of force on a civilian under vastly different circumstances.